 - Archaeology.
 The discovery of monuments or archaeological objects during peatland rehabilitation may potentially constrain the rehabilitation measures proposed for a particular area.
-If this occurs, rehabilitation measures will be reviewed and adapted.
+While the rehabilitation will optimise hydrological conditions for the protection of exposed archaeological structures, their retention in situ and preservation into the future, any new archaeology may require rehabilitation measures will be reviewed and adapted.
 An archaeological impact assessment of the proposed rehabilitation at Kilmacshane Bog has been carried out (Appendix XII).
 There are several archaeological features known from this bog including the former canal.
-Rehabilitation in these zones will be avoided or minimised (peat barriers located to avoid damage to any archaeological features) (Figure 8.5).
+The line of the old Grand Canal and a holy well will be avoided by the rehabilitation works with a 20m buffer Rehabilitation in these zones or minimised (peat barriers located to avoid damage to any archaeological features) (Figure 8.5).
 Rehabilitation methodologies in these areas will be amended or the areas excluded, depending on the AIA, to minimise or remove any impact. - Public Rights of Way.
 Where a public right of way or similar burden exists on Bord na Móna property, consideration will be given to ensuring that this remain intact, where possible.
 In some instances, depending upon previous land uses and management, alternative solutions may be required.
 These will be explored in consultation with local communities and statutory bodies during the consultation work associated with the decommissioning and rehabilitation work described here. - Other Constrained areas.
 There is an existing grazing agreement at Kilmacshane Bog.